 The Versant 70 is a reliable and versatile model that is on the lighter side of fully featured backpacking packs.
-The Versant does this without having to cut many corners when it comes to its suspension, durability, or its inclusion of a host of well-designed features.
+The Versant does this without having to cut any corners when it comes to its suspension, durability, or its inclusion of a host of well-designed features.
 Features like its U-shaped zippered access panel give the Versant a duffel-like feel with the comfort of a true backpacking pack.
 It also comes with a removable rain cover and wholly submersible and removable waterproof waist belt pocket.
-These are the reasons this model wins our award for best travel pack; not only does it allow you to stay organized, but it's an ideal model for all applications, even if you plan to use it exclusively on the trail for multi-day backpacking trips.
+These are the reasons this model is great for travel and a very strong contender for our Top Pick for travel award only barely missing out to the more compartment heavy The North Face Banchee 65 (And we mean BARELY missing out).
+While the Versant didn't win our award it remains an awesome pack for this purpose yet remains solid even if you want to exclusively use it on the trail for multi-day backpacking trips.

 The Versant 70L is a jack-of-all-trades pack that is sports top-notch access, allowing it to act like a suitcase, and solid durability.
 These are the reasons it was our choice for our favorite for travel.
 That said, it's also a solid backpacking pack even for exclusive on-trail use as it carries loads quite well and is packed full of features but still remains slightly lighter than average.

 Our testing squad found that the Versant 70 provided above average overall comfort on extended multi-day trips while backpacking or mountaineering in the summer.
 Its waist belt, while marginally on the stiffer side, is supportive and its shape helped it to wrap nicely around bony hips without much discomfort.